MinaHassanaghaei/StatB-2/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Imputation
+# Dealing with missing values:

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Imputation is to impute missing valuesa of a numerical vector with a desired number
+The goal of Imputation is to impute missing valuesa of a numerical vector with a desired number This package has been made to deal with missing values in the data set.

 ## Example